carpentries-incubator/julia-novice/_episodes/07-modules.md

 ## Revise.jl

-`Revise.jl` is a pacakge that can keep track of changes in your files and load these in a running julia session.
+`Revise.jl` is a package that can keep track of changes in your files and load these in a running julia session.

 Melissa needs to take two things into account
  - `using Revise` must come before `using` any Package that she wants to be tracked